SCORING RUBRIC

 • If a technique does support sub-techniques, the aggregate score of its sub-techniques should be included in the technique's score.

-• For example, if the control provides Significant protection for most of the technique's sub-techniques along with its procedure examples, it should be scored as Significant.
+• For example, if the capability provides Significant protection for most of the technique's sub-techniques along with its procedure examples, it should be scored as Significant.

 • If it only provides Significant protection for a minority of a technique's sub-techniques, then this should adversely affect the score of the technique, irrespective of how well it mitigates the technique's procedure examples.
 The degree to which the technique's score is affected is left to the discretion of the assessor.